-This report contains the 2024/25 update of the annual statement of reasonable GP fee increase.
-The reasonable patient co-payment increase in 2024/25 is 7.76 per cent for practices where government funding equates to 50 per cent of revenue.
+This report contains the 2025/26 update of the annual statement of reasonable GP fee increase.
+The reasonable patient co-payment increase in 2025/26 is 3.18 per cent for practices with a 50/50 revenue split between Government funding and patient co-payments.